Maintenance

 Decking

-On occasions it is possible that a timber decking area can become slippery due to a number of factors such as buildup of algae, rotting vegetation and leaves, damp environments and snow/ice.
+On occasions it is possible that a timber decking area can become slippery due to a number of factors such as build-up of algae, rotting vegetation and leaves, damp environments and snow/ice.
 We recommend that wooden surfaces should be frequently brushed throughout the year with a stiff broom to remove any build up; care should be taken to remove fallen leaves and other organic matter from the beam surface.
-Seasonally you should clean the decking timber off by brushing down and hosing off with water any residue, power washers (low setting) can be used, however care should be taken not to damage the deck.
+Seasonally, you should clean the decking timber by brushing and hosing off any residue with water.
+Power washers (on low setting) can be used, however care should be taken not to damage the deck.

 Rot and Infestation

 As part of your inspection you should check for rot and infestation.
 The timber we use is pressure treated and protected with a preservative to prevent this from occurring.
-Care should be taken when maintaining the ground around any timber equipment, should a timber be damaged from the use of machinery (such as a strimmer) this will allow water to penetrate the timber and rot and infestation can then take hold.
+Care should be taken when maintaining the ground around any timber equipment.
+Should a timber be damaged from the use of machinery (such as a strimmer) water will be able to penetrate the timber, allowing rot and infestation to then take hold.
 If the timber has been damaged in this way, it will invalidate the warranty.
-Please note- If the timber is altered, drilled, cut or shaped in any way exposing the timber and allows rot or infestation to occur this will invalidate the warranty.

-As part of your inspection routine particular care should be taken when inspecting ropes, the following should be checked:
+As part of your routine inspections particular care should be taken when inspecting ropes, the following should always be checked:

 The fixings used in the manufacture of our products are vandal and weather resistant zinc plated, galvanised or stainless steel bolts, screws and washers.
 The fixings are recessed and capped for safety and conform to EN1176 standards.

 We use two types of plastic bolt covers which comprise of either a countersunk cap or a two-part cap.
 To access the fixing in order to check or tighten it, the plastic cap should be carefully removed using a flathead screwdriver and kept to one side.
-A 13, 15 or 19mm Box Spanner or Long Reach Socket should be used to tighten or loosen nuts, bolts or coach screws.
+A 10mm or 12mm box spanner or long reach socket should be used to tighten or loosen nuts, bolts or coach screws.
 The size required will depend on the size of the fixing.

 As part of your inspection you should check that all fixings are in place, tight and in good condition.
 If any fixings are found to be missing or damaged they should be replaced immediately and where bolt covers or caps are missing these should be replaced as soon as it is convenient (please note charges may apply).